bonitasoft/bonita-continuous-delivery-doc/md/how_to_configure_rest_api_authorization.md

 touch ${indicator_path}
 ```

-For a more complex configuration you can also provide directly a file `roles/bonita/files/custom-init.d/custom-permissions-mapping.properties` and push it with a script like `roles/bonita/files/custom-init.d/add-custom-permissions-file.sh`
+For a more advanced configuration you can also provide directly a file `roles/bonita/files/custom-init.d/custom-permissions-mapping.properties` and push it with a script like `roles/bonita/files/custom-init.d/add-custom-permissions-file.sh`

 ```